learningequality/ka-lite-installers/osx/README.md

     * KA Lite repo on `develop` branch, or the specified repo
     * PyRun version 2.7
     * [Assessment](http://pantry.learningequality.org/downloads/ka-lite/) zip - this can take a very long time because it's 500MB+ in size.
 We suggest you keep a copy of this in `temp/assessment.zip` to save in build time.
-1. You can optionally pass a ka-lite archive repo url as an argument in this format:
+1. You can optionally pass two arguments for the `build.sh` script:

+    > ./build.sh \<ka-lite-archive-repository-url> \<assessment-zip-url>

+    Example:

     > ./build.sh "https://github.com/learningequality/ka-lite/archive/0.16.x.zip" "http://pantry.learningequality.org/downloads/ka-lite/0.16/content/khan_assessment.zip"

     This is useful if you want to try a different fork or branch on your build.
-    It defaults to the `develop` branch of the KA Lite repository at "https://github.com/learningequality/ka-lite/archive/develop.zip".
+The first argument defaults to the `develop` branch of the KA Lite repository at "https://github.com/learningequality/ka-lite/archive/develop.zip".
 1. The installation process requires a computer restart to complete.